How to Glue Plywood Together: Step-by-Step Guide (with Pictures)

 Final Thoughts About Gluing Plywood Together

 Gluing together two sheets of plywood isn’t hard.
 It’s all about paying attention to the details.
-Using screws is an excellent way to keep them together that adds strength and durability to the end product.
-When done correctly, you’ll get years of use out of your project.
+Using screws is an excellent way to keep them together, which adds strength and durability to the end product.
+You’ll get years of use out of your plywood when done correctly.
 It’s merely a matter of the proper prep to make sure the plywood sticks.

 - How to Glue Wood Together: Step-by-Step Guide (with Pictures)